Add and view presenter notes in Keynote on iPad

 To hide presenter notes, tap , then turn off Show Presenter Notes.

 Thumbnails for slides with presenter notes have a small lined square in the top- or bottom-right corner.

 To view your presenter notes during a presentation, you must be showing your presentation on a connected display.
 The notes appear only on your device, so only you can see them.
 You can also view presenter notes when you rehearse your presentation.

 Tap , then tap .

 Tap “Current and Notes” or “Next and Notes.”

 Do any of the following to change how the presenter notes look:

-Invert the text and background colours: Turn on Invert Colours to show white text on a black background or vice versa (other text colours aren’t affected).
+Invert the text and background colors: Turn on Invert Colors to show white text on a black background or vice versa (other text colors aren’t affected).